KyberNetwork/developer-portal/docs/staking/staking-voting-examples.md

 # Staking More KNC

-Assuming Bob loves Kyber and decides to play a bigger role in voting:
+Assuming Tom loves Kyber and decides to play a bigger role in voting:

 *   Epoch 13: He buys 5,000 more KNC and stakes it as well.
 His voting power for this epoch is still the amount staked at the beginning of the epoch, which is 10,000 KNC.
 *   Epoch 14: He can claim rewards for the 10,000 KNC voting power in the previous epoch.
 Starting from this epoch, he will be voting with 15,000 KNC.